awsdocs/aws-systems-manager-user-guide/doc_source/reference-cron-and-rate-expressions.md

 The following table shows supported values for required cron entries\.

 **Note**
-Cron expressions for associations do not support all these values\.
+Cron expressions for associations don't support all these values\.
 For information, see [Cron and rate expressions for associations](#reference-cron-and-rate-expressions-association)\.

 **Supported values for cron expressions**